 - Constant licking

 Some of these symptoms could also be a sign of another condition.
-Make an appointment with your veterinarian to get an accurate diagnosis and to help your dog start feeling better.
+Make an appointment with your veterinarian if you notice changes in their behavior to get an accurate diagnosis.

 Diagnosing Allergies in Dogs